tbh111/Vision-Aided-Navigation-System/README.md

 #### 3. Location recognition

-After getting the movement of UAV, we still need to know where the UAV is.
+~~After getting the movement of UAV, we still need to know where the UAV is.
 So, to locate the UAV, totally based on the camera on it, here we use a simple CNN: VGG-16/Resnet/Densenet to recognize the location.
 This method is pretty similar with the technology called search image.
-Compare the real-time image with the pre-stored map set, calculate the scores with each sliced map, finally we will get the UAV's location.(This method is not very accurate, so I'm considering to do a second recognition in smaller sliced maps.)
+Compare the real-time image with the pre-stored map set, calculate the scores with each sliced map, finally we will get the UAV's location.(This method is not very accurate, so I'm considering to do a second recognition in smaller sliced maps.)~~

-This part of system is implemented with python and keras library.
-The image is sent to this python server by socket & UDP, then it would send the location information back to the main client.
+~~This part of system is implemented with python and keras library.
+The image is sent to this python server by socket & UDP, then it would send the location information back to the main client.~~

+Update 2021.3.24:

+It was sad that this method performed poor in reality, I'm looking for the TF-IDF method which is widely used in loop closure in slam.

 #### 4. Upper client